jing-js/gentle-material/README.md

 ## Docs & API

-Sorry, you have to wait, we are just keep working hard...
+Sorry, you have to wait, I'm just keep working hard...

+You may join this project or donate it, send email to me(abeyuhang@gmail.com) if you have any question.